 - understand the psychological theory that informs EASE and the cognitive behavioural therapy (CBT) principles on which EASE is based

 - strengthen your mental health literacy

-By completing EASE 8–12, you’ll receive practical, flexible, curriculum-aligned, evidence-supported information and strategies to better equip you to support everyday (mild to moderate) anxiety in your grades 8–12 classrooms, and a certificate of completion.
+By completing EASE 8–12 or AISE 8 à 12, you’ll receive a certificate of completion as well as practical, flexible, curriculum-aligned, evidence-supported information and strategies in English and French to better equip you to support everyday (mild to moderate) anxiety in your grades 8–12 classrooms.